wolfSSL/osp/micropython-modules/micropython-wolfssl/README.md

 ```
 **NOTE**: See [port-specific-macros](#port-specific-macros) section below for instructions on the best way to do this for your port.

-5. Ensure the C macro `MICROPY_TRACKED_ALLOC` is defined to `1` for your port at build-time.
+4. Ensure the C macro `MICROPY_TRACKED_ALLOC` is defined to `1` for your port at build-time.
 This is also detailed in the [port-specific-macros](#port-specific-macros) section below.
-6. Run `make clean` for your port (for some ports you need to include the `BOARD` or `VARIANT` argument to make)
+5. Run `make clean` for your port (for some ports you need to include the `BOARD` or `VARIANT` argument to make)
-7. Build your MicroPython port, providing `make` with three important command line variables: The path to the parent directory containing this user module (the OSP repo's `micropython-modules` directory) in the `USER_C_MODULES` variable, the path to your wolfSSL source tree in the `WOLFSSL_SOURCE` variable, and the target port for wolfSSL in the `WOLFSSL_PORT` variable.
+6. Build your MicroPython port, providing `make` with two important command line variables: The path to the parent directory containing this user module (the OSP repo's `micropython-modules` directory) in the `USER_C_MODULES` variable, and the target port for wolfSSL in the `WOLFSSL_PORT` variable.
 If your port requires other build arguments, make sure to include those too
 ```
-make USER_C_MODULES=/path/to/osp/micropython-modules WOLFSSL_SOURCE=/path/to/wolfssl WOLFSSL_PORT=unix
+make USER_C_MODULES=/path/to/osp/micropython-modules WOLFSSL_PORT=unix
 ```
 If you want to use a custom `user_settings.h` for your port, pass it to make through the `WOLFSSL_USER_SETTINGS_FILE` variable:
 ```
-make USER_C_MODULES=/path/to/osp/micropython-modules  WOLFSSL_SOURCE=/path/to/wolfssl WOLFSSL_PORT=unix \
+make USER_C_MODULES=/path/to/osp/micropython-modules WOLFSSL_PORT=unix \
      WOLFSSL_USER_SETTINGS_FILE=/path/to/user_settings.h
 ```